 Due to convenience and cost-effectivity, conference calls have become a daily part of every business routine.
 And while attending one does not demand a lot of effort from you as a participant, there are a few guidelines that can essentially help you as a participant during a conference call.
-Although managing a conference call does entail more responsibility on your end with a lot of planning, preparing, and organization under your care.
+Although managing conference calls does entail more responsibility on your end with a lot of planning, preparing, and organization under your care.

 But really, how can you possibly manage people that you don’t even see?

 You have to consider non-verbal cues, external noises, and technical issues.
+It may be a bit challenging but with these best practices, your task of managing conference calls is made easier:

 You wouldn’t appreciate going in a call where the background noise mostly drowns out the conversation, right?
 The same goes for your participants.
 Before anything else, be sure that you are situated in a conducive place where you can clearly hear people on the phone and they can for you too.
 Apart from the environment, there are also common conference call mistakes that can be easily avoided if taken into account ahead of time.

 You can’t just schedule a call and not have specific goals in mind.
 Even if the call is done on a weekly basis, it is important for you to establish a clear goal every time.
 What do you hope to achieve after the call, in the days and weeks after that?
-Let your participants know because it requires team effort to achieve these goals.
+Let your participants know because it requires a team effort to achieve these goals.

 Ran through your presentation several times to make sure nothing is amiss and all the information, statistics, images and infographic are accurate and cohesive.
 Try screen sharing it through another company computer and see if it works appropriately.

 Have the participants introduce themselves as they join in on the call.
-This is to give you and everyone else an idea on who’s present at the call and in order to match the voices to their names.
+This is to give you and everyone else an idea of who’s present at the call and in order to match the voices to their names.

 When everyone gets too comfortable during the call and someone starts talking about the new trick their dog learned, it is possible to lose track of the key discussion points.
 This may urge others to also share personal stories that can distract everyone away from the agenda.
 Remember that you can always cut through it politely and get everyone back on track accordingly.

 In the end, regardless if you’re the participant or the host, a conference call’s success is still determined by the team’s willingness to collaborate and exert effort to accomplish its goals.
+Make sure to keep these things in mind when managing conference calls.